BugSlayer009/incident-commander/README.md

 ## 💡 The Idea

 SYNTRIX joins the incident call as a real participant over **Agora's real-time voice infrastructure**.
-It listens continuously, and instead of just transcribing, it actively **organizes the chaos**:
+Anyone can create a room and get a shareable 6-digit code, or join an existing one with a code — no accounts, no setup friction.
+Once inside, it listens continuously, and instead of just transcribing, it actively **organizes the chaos**:

 | It hears... | It does... |
 |---|---|